 Our Commitment to KEEPING YOUR CHILD SAFE

-At Our Lady of Lourdes RC Primary School we are committed to safeguarding and promoting the welfare of children.
+At Our Lady of Lourdes Catholic Primary School we are committed to safeguarding and promoting the welfare of children.
 We believe that we all have the right to be happy, to be safe and to learn.

-At Our Lady of Lourdes RC Primary School we believe that all children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to be protected from harm.
+At Our Lady of Lourdes Catholic Primary School we believe that all children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to be protected from harm.
 Therefore, all suspicious and allegations of abuse will be taken seriously and responded to swiftly and appropriately.